B-Salinas/github-should-have-a-blog/23/11-14-safe-space.md

 But am I really, if things in the physical haven't changed yet?
 That's about the only part of all this that I get hung up on.
 I'm thinking different, I'm looking at things differently, I'm excited about different things -- but things in the physical are still the same.
 I'm still at a minimum wage job, I still haven't made any "outward" progress on my open-source project, I still don't have a license or a car, etc..

 I will say, I'm not as discouraged by everything that I'm looking at or experiencing as I would be last year.
 Last year, not seeing any outward change would have thrown me for a loop.
-Living in my day to day know, my only thought is "oh, it's not here yet."
+Living in my day to day now, my only thought is "oh, it's not here yet."

 Soon.
 Until next time blog!